Definición de wave en inglés:

 - 1.1Cause trouble: I don’t want to risk her welfare by making wavesMás ejemplos en oraciones

-cause trouble, be disruptive, be troublesome, cause a disturbance;make an impression, be noticed
+cause trouble, be disruptive, be troublesome;make an impression, get noticed

 - Being part of the jeans generation is an affirmation of the positive aspects of life, and indicates a willingness to defy convention and question tradition, rather than keep a low profile and avoid making waves.